brandon-moy/final-project/README.md

 While attending LearningFuze's Accelerated Full Immersion Web Development Bootcamp I found myself using apps like Brainscapes and Quizlet to study the information I was learning.
 I wanted to create a flash card app for myself and future students to use and study with.
 I also wanted to create something that felt more immersive with a classroom/supplies theme and CSS animations.
-The buddy and instructor cats in the app if based on my two cat, Bacchus and Apollo!
+The buddy and instructor cats in the app are based on my two cats, Bacchus and Apollo!

 ### 🔗 Live Demo